govau/design-system-components/CONTRIBUTING.md

 **Browser and device tested.** All components should meet our [browser support requirements.](https://github.com/govau/uikit#browser-support)

-**No JavaScript fallbacks** All components must degrade _gracefully_ when javascript is disabled.
+**No JavaScript fallbacks** All components must degrade _gracefully_ when JavaScript is disabled.
 We expect that a user can still complete their task without JavaScript enabled, it just might not be beautiful.
-For example, accordions default to ‘open’ when javascript is disabled so that users can still use the content.
+For example, accordions default to ‘open’ when JavaScript is disabled so that users can still use the content.

 **[⬆ back to top](#contents)**